How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How do you terminate a month-to-month rental in South Carolina?

-In South Carolina, landlords must give 30 days written notice by either party (SC Code § 27-40-770) written notice to terminate a month-to-month tenancy.
-Tenants must give 30 days written notice.
-Notice should be delivered in person or via certified mail.
+In South Carolina, landlords must give 30 days written notice to terminate a month-to-month tenancy, and tenants must give 30 days written notice.
+Either party may terminate under S.C.
+Code § 27-40-770.
+Notice should be delivered in person or by certified mail so delivery can be proven.
 Either party can terminate without cause unless local rent control rules apply.

 What is the difference between a month-to-month and a fixed-term lease in South Carolina?

 A fixed-term lease runs for a set period (usually 12 months) and cannot be ended early without cause or mutual agreement.
-A month-to-month agreement renews automatically each month and can be ended by either party with proper notice - 30 days written notice by either party (SC Code § 27-40-770) for the landlord and 30 days for the tenant in South Carolina.
+A month-to-month agreement renews automatically each month and can be ended by either party with proper notice.
+In South Carolina, that means 30 days from the landlord and 30 days from the tenant.
 Month-to-month agreements offer more flexibility but less security for both parties.

 Is a written lease agreement required in South Carolina?